 Intensity of Heart Failure Pharmacotherapy among Older Adults

-Literature Gap: Clinicians encounter significant knowledge gaps in guidance for optimizing heart failure with reduced ejection fraction (HFrEF) medication regimens for older adults.
+Evidence Gap This Study Seeks to Address: Clinicians encounter significant knowledge gaps in guidance for optimizing heart failure with reduced ejection fraction (HFrEF) medication regimens for older adults.
 Older adults historically have been underrepresented in clinical trials.

 Primary Study Aims: The purpose of this pilot project is to produce preliminary data for a future comprehensive pharmacoepidemiologic and pharmacoeconomic study to establish the optimal intensity of heart failure medications among older adults with heart failure.
 Our research team’s overall goal is to provide clinicians with practical guidance to prescribe the most appropriate dose of medications and appropriate numbers of medications to maximize the benefit but minimize the harm.

 Study Design: Aim 1) To conduct a scoping review to define the intensity of HFrEF medications.
 The questions to answer through this review are: In the research regarding HFrEF medications, 1) What is the most commonly used definition of high and low dose intensity in HFrEF medications and what are the medications?, 2)What is the rationale of their definition?, 3) What study population did they include?
 Aim2)To assess the most commonly prescribed daily doses of HFrEF medications (dose intensity) and the median number of HFrEF medications (number intensity) among Medicare beneficiaries with HFrEF and compare it with the definition of intensity from the literature or standard dose from the guideline.
 For this specific aim, we will conduct a retrospective cohort study using a 10% sample of Medicare Fee-For-Service (FFS) national claims data (part A, B, and D), which are available through the Center for Health Care Data (CHCD).

 Jinjiao Wang, PhD, RN – University of Rochester